miguellofredo85/miguellofredo85/README.md

-### Hi 👋, i'm Miguel Angel Lofredo, Full Stack Web Developer and Pentester student!
+### Hi 👋, i'm Miguel Angel Lofredo, Full Stack Web Developer with JS, React and Node!

 ####  Currently C++ student from Udemy course "The C++20 Masterclass : From Fundamentals to Advanced"